 Pancreatic pseudocysts are different from acute fluid collections that occur during the episode of acute pancreatitis, where the latter is more of an inflammatory process.

-Epidemiology and Etiology of Pancreatic Pseudocysts
+Epidemiology of Pancreatic Pseudocysts

 Pancreatitis is more common in males, and so is the incidence of pancreatic pseudocysts.